77th Intelligence Wing

 The 77th Intelligence Wing is an active United States Air Force unit, stationed at Joint Base Anacostia-Bolling, where it was activated on 31 July 2025.
 The wing was previously active as the 77th Aeronautical Systems Wing at Wright-Patterson Air Force Base, Ohio from 2005 until 2005.

 It was established during World War II as the 77th Reconnaissance Group supported ground units in training by flying reconnaissance, artillery adjustment, fighter, and bomber missions, and in the process trained reconnaissance personnel who later served overseas until it was disbanded in 1943.

 It was reestablished as the 77th Air Base Wing at McClellan Air Force Base, California, serving as the host unit for the Sacramento Air Logistics Center and other units until inactivating as McClellan closed in 2001.

-Mission
+Mission and component units

-The wing performs classified operations supporting the National Security Agency.
+The wing performs classified operations supporting the Defense Intelligence Agency.
+It includes the following subordinate units: